Rosuav/StilleBot/Notes.md

 * The !!streamoffline special trigger happens immediately when Twitch signals that you have gone offline.
-* Goal bar autoreset waits 30 minutes before resetting, cancelling if you go online again within that time.
+* The internal stream-reset signal waits 30 minutes before resetting, cancelling if you go online again within that time.
+* Goal bar autoreset imitates the stream-reset semantics and should be switched to use it directly
 * Cooldowns reset if you have gone online again since the last usage (with a TODO to have it more consistent with the others)
 * Twitch watch streaks only count two separate streams if there's 30 minutes